I was recently reading an article in RIDE magazine (December 2010 edition), reminding me of the risk of permanent hearing loss in motorcyclists.

-Motorcycle engines are largely exposed and normally rev at least twice as fast as car engines, so they generate a fair bit of noise compared to cars, even with a legal exhaust (or ‘can’ as we call it – get with the jargon, don’t ask any questions and you’ll fit right in).
+Motorcycle engines are largely exposed and normally rev at least twice as fast as car engines, so they generate a fair bit of noise compared to cars, even with a legal exhaust.
 But it’s not the engine noise or exhaust noise that is the problem.
 Rather it’s air turbulence around the rider’s helmet (especially around the neck region).

-It’s tricky to measure noise levels inside a motorcycle helmet (or ‘lid’ – jargon again).
-Ok, you could create a helmet the size of a room, so that you could fit in your motorcyclist, the tester and all his kit, but that’s just a designer’s dream.
-Anyway, there’d be no room to carry that pizza box, which would be a real travesty.
-No, there is an official method (ISO 11904-1) involving positioning a probe microphone at the entrance to the ear canal itself (though it will fit into just about any orifice, which is a problem if the tester gets bored).
+It’s tricky to measure noise levels inside a motorcycle helmet.
+You could create a helmet the size of a room, so that you could fit in your motorcyclist, the tester and all his kit, but that’s just a designer’s dream.
+There is an official method (ISO 11904-1) involving positioning a probe microphone at the entrance to the ear canal itself (though it will fit into just about any orifice, which is a problem if the tester gets bored).
 This is outlined in the approved code of practice (L108) accompanying the Control of Noise at Work regulations 2005.

 Noise levels are typically found to be around 90 – 107 dB(A), depending on speed.
 107 dB(A) is like standing next to a chain saw or jackhammer.
 Screen and helmet design can limit the noise level.
-There are even aftermarket skirts (before you start, it fits around the base of the helmet) but, in my experience, they fall off within a mile or so.
+There are even aftermarket skirts but, in my experience, they fall off within a mile or so.
 But a good deal of noise remains.
-This is not going to be too much of an issue for the occasional leisure rider but, if you use motorcycles or scooters for work (like couriers, pizza delivery, or police motorcyclists), and especially riding at high speeds for long periods, hearing loss is likely.
+This is not going to be too much of an issue for the occasional leisure rider.
+But, if you use motorcycles or scooters for work (like couriers, pizza delivery, or police motorcyclists), and especially riding at high speeds for long periods, hearing loss is likely.